Toucaan/css-architecture-2024-a-primer-on-intrinsic-web-design/README.md

 # My talk on Modern CSS Architecture, 2024 and forward.

+The presentation is available here → https://bubblin.io/book/modern-css-architecture-2024-by-marvin-danig/1

+🍭 Feedback from the audience.

+Received the following [PDF]() from the organizers.

+## Introduction
 CSS has been under rapid development for the past few years.
 With new powerful features being added every week, it is only a matter of time before our old methods would become completely obsolete and unique design patterns would emerge and take over to replace the old.

 Let's prepare for that moment.
 Now.